Toggle Navigation

 Re-launching of the Deben Cherub 'Ariel' at

-the Woodbridge Boatyard
+The Woodbridge Boatyard

 The relaunching of the Cherub 'Ariel' was typical of an event that brought together the wonderful Woodbridge Waterfront community spirit.
 A crowd had gathered, a small band, the Harbour Lights Trio played, cloths covered temporary tables supporting photo albums of boats as well as snacks and drinks for anyone who wanted them.
 The backdrop was the elderly weatherboarded boat workshop, packed to the rafters with a fascinating array of objects very-ancient-and-modern and craft awaiting restoration.
 The crane swung the boat into the water where it was immediately brought to life once more, The crowd rippled a gentle applause, everyone took their pictures, exchanged their greetings and gently melted back into their usual activity of walking their dogs.
 Their pride in the river's heritage reaffirmed.